25.9 C

 “There are many logs left abandoned and damaged in the bush,” Aaron Quaye, a community leader, told The DayLight.
 There are over 5,000 cubic meters [of logs] in the forests.”

-This reporter saw scores of the woods scattered across the forest, the company’s log yard in a town called Mafalla, another town named Gohn and Vanjah Village.
+This reporter saw scores of woods scattered across the forest, the company’s log yard in a town called Mafalla, another town named Gohn and Vanjah Village.
 Some locals were burning the logs to make charcoal in Mafalla.
 Quaye said there were more logs in forests but The DayLight could not reach them due to the difficult road network in that region.

-The DayLight’s calculation of the company’s official production and export records between 2018 and 2020 shows that it did not ship 519.267 cubic meters of logs it harvested in that area.
+DayLight’s calculation of the company’s official production and export records between 2018 and 2020 shows that it did not ship 519.267 cubic meters of logs it harvested in that area.
 That number could be more, given that the records only show the company’s 2018 production in the concession affecting Vanjah Village and Benduma town, where Quaye lives, not the forest around Bong Village, where Alma Wood also operated.

-Woods are abandoned if they are “unattended” between 15 and 180 working days depending on their location, according to Regulation 116-17 on Abandoned Log, Timber and Timber Products.
-It was created in 2017 and repealed certain sections of Regulation 108-07 that narrowed the definition for “abandoned logs” as logs outside a contract area without tracking barcodes.
+Woods are abandoned if they are “unattended” between 15 and 180 working days depending on their location, according to Regulation on Abandoned Log, Timber and Timber Products.
+It was created in 2017 and repealed certain sections of Regulation 108-07 that narrowed the definition of “abandoned logs” as logs outside a contract area without tracking barcodes.

 The regulation requires the FDA to notify the public over a long period once it learns of the situation.
 Ruth Varney, the agency’s representative in the western region, confirmed to DayLight the community had told her about the abandoned logs.